Annual Department Newsletter

 Dr. Jessica Kotfila (Graduated December 2023, Dissertation: “The acquisition of word order: From strings to sentences”) is the Director of Georgetown University’s Interdisciplinary Program in Cognitive Science.

-Dr. Janet Yang Liu (Graduated May 2024, Dissertation: “Generalizability and genre effects in discourse understanding and parsing in rhetorical structure theory”) accepted an Assistant Professor position in the Linguistics Dept. at the University of Pittsburgh.
+Dr. Yang Janet Liu (Graduated May 2024, Dissertation: “Generalizability and genre effects in discourse understanding and parsing in rhetorical structure theory”) accepted an Assistant Professor position in the Linguistics Dept. at the University of Pittsburgh.
 She will start in Fall 2025, and will first complete a Postdoc at the MaiNLP research lab at the Center for Information and Language Processing at LMU Munich.

 Dr. Alexandra Slome (Expected graduation August 2024, Dissertation: “Discursive construction of defendant and victim identity in courtroom opening statement narratives”) accepted a position at Taylor Trial Consulting as an Associate Trial Consultant.